stevensona/shader-toy/README.md

 ## Release Notes

+### 0.11.3
+* Added option to reload on save,
+* fixed a bug where glslify would never find modules.

 ### 0.11.2
 * Added free fly controls,
 * fixed a bug that would result in recording the frame time panel.